The Athletic:

 The Opportunity

-Two things are true right now, at the same time, that weren't true eighteen months ago.
+Two things are true right now that weren't true eighteen months ago.

-First, Amazon paid eleven billion dollars for NBA rights.
+Amazon paid eleven billion dollars for NBA rights.
 The Athletic sits adjacent to Prime Video inside the same content ecosystem.
-A native Athletic app on Fire TV isn't a speculative product pitch, it's the obvious next move no one has drawn up yet.
+A native Athletic app on Fire TV isn't a speculative product pitch, it's the obvious next move that hasn't been drawn up yet.

-Second, the editorial product is more watchable than ever.
+The editorial product is also more watchable than it's ever been.
 The Athletic's podcast network is the largest in sports media.
 Beat writers have become on-camera personalities.
-The raw materials for a video-forward product already exist.
+The raw materials for a video-forward product are already there.

 The question isn't "how do we put The Athletic on TV."
 The question is what The Athletic becomes when it's the thing you're watching instead of or alongside the broadcast.